rho770/pmpmeas/README.md

 - ```export PMPMEAS_MEAS_TYPES="TIME_CPU;PAPI=PAPI_L1_DCM,PAPI_L2_DCM"```
 - ```export PMPMEAS_MEAS_TYPES="TIME_CPU;PERF=cycles,LLC_loads"```

+WARNING: Both PAPI and Perf may access the performance monitor unit (PMU) and thus interfere.
+It is therefore not recommended to use PAPI and Perf counters in the same run.

 At the end of each run, the results will be dumped in a file in the local directory with a unique name.